Lackadaisical-Security/Cypro-Minoan-Research/README.md

 1. **Start with Phase 1** to understand the foundational approach
 2. **Follow phases sequentially** (1→6) to see confidence progression
-3. **Review Phase 6** for final academic validation and complete synthesis
+3. **Review Phase 6** for final academic cross-verification and complete synthesis
 4. **Consult Cypro-Pass2-Phase6.md** for the most comprehensive technical reference and public-friendly explanation
 5. **Read the methodology file** to understand the Universal Decipherment Framework
 6. **Review license files** before any use or citation